zemian/my-wordpress-starter/readme.md

 NOTE: The `wp core update` command will up auto update Themes!
 You have to run `wp theme update --all` separately.

-## How to remove default themes?
+## How to Remove Default Themes?

 We have used a must-use plugin `my-wp-content/mu-plugins/register-theme-directory.php` to load all the default themes inside of `wordpress/wp-content/themes` directory.
 If you do not want these to be listed under Themes menu inside Admin, then remove this plugin.

-## How is this compare to Bedrocks?
+## How is This Compare to Bedrocks?

 This project template is inspired by [Bedrock](https://roots.io/bedrock/), and in fact, we re-use one of theri mu-plugins named "register-theme-directory.php".
 However, we kept it very minimal, and we do not use/depends on "composer" to get dependencies.
 We simply take advantage of the "wp-cli" command line tool.
 This allows us to stay close to WordPress structure as much as possible, and yet still having the advantage of separation of "wp-content" away from deployed "wordpress" directory.
 We believe this is a good balance and bring efficient and quick way to setup and start WordPress development.

 ## How to Configure "lighttpd" Web Server